MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 # Overview - Exposure insights

-Exposure insights in [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) continuously aggregates security posture data and insights across workloads and resources, into a single pipeline.
+Exposure insights in [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) continuously aggregate security posture data and insights across workloads and resources, into a single pipeline.

 Security Exposure Management is currently in public preview.